aegiz/invader/README.md

 ## Other

+### Android Emulator

-Launch the emulator without having to launch Android Studio:
+To launch the emulator without having to launch Android Studio:
-\$ ~/Library/Android/sdk/tools/emulator -avd Nexus_S_API_23`
+\$ ~/Library/Android/sdk/tools/emulator -avd Nexus_S_API_23

+### Mapstr and Paris Invasion

+I made a Node.js script to scrap the data from the Flickr Paris Group.
+Launch command:
+\$ node invader.js
+It output a clean JSON or CSV of the locations.
+To load it in Mapstr, save the csv in the iPhone's file and then click open with ...
+Mapstr.
+Enjoy!

 ## Credits: